 The Islam West Africa Collection (IWAC), directed and developed by Frédérick Madore, is a collaborative, open-access digital database supported by the Leibniz-Zentrum Moderner Orient (ZMO) and funded by the Berlin Senate Department for Science, Health and Care.
-Building on the success of the award-winning Islam Burkina Faso Collection launched in 2021, this repository features over 11,000 archival documents, newspaper articles, diverse Islamic publications, audio and video recordings, and photographs relating to Islam and Muslims in Burkina Faso, Benin, Niger, Nigeria, Togo, and Côte d'Ivoire.
+Building on the success of the award-winning Islam Burkina Faso Collection launched in 2021, this repository features over 12,500 archival documents, newspaper articles (both scanned and online versions archived via the Wayback Machine), diverse Islamic publications, audio and video recordings, and photographs relating to Islam and Muslims in Burkina Faso, Benin, Niger, Nigeria, Togo, and Côte d'Ivoire.

-Although most of the materials are in French, the Collection also includes items in Hausa, Arabic, Dendi, and English.
+Although the majority of the materials are in French, the Collection also includes items in Hausa, Arabic, Dendi, and English.
 It indexes more than 850 references—books, articles, chapters, theses, reports and blog posts—and applies optical character recognition (OCR) to each document.
-This approach, combined with thorough metadata tagging, enables efficient keyword searches and advanced multi-criteria queries.
-The IWAC also provides a comprehensive index of over 3,500 events, languages, locations, organizations, people, and topics.
+This approach, combined with detailed metadata tagging, enables efficient keyword searches and advanced multi-criteria queries.
+The IWAC also offers a comprehensive index of over 4,000 events, languages, locations, organisations, people, and topics.

-The IWAC is committed to democratising access to vital research materials.
-By making these resources available online without financial barriers, we offer both West African and international researchers a valuable alternative to the challenging conditions often found in regional libraries and archives.
-The database also supports flexible data export and adaptable query methods, and aims not only to promote research on Islam in West Africa, but also to serve as a pioneering model for future digital initiatives.
+By democratising access to essential research materials, IWAC makes these resources available online without financial barriers, offering West African and international scholars an alternative to the challenging conditions often found in regional libraries and archives.
+The database also supports flexible data export and sophisticated query methods, aspiring to facilitate research on Islam in West Africa and serve as a model for future digital scholarly initiatives.

 News and release notes